Shodo - Japanese calligraphy

 Shodo (書道, shodō) is the Japanese art of calligraphy.
 Similar arts also exist in Korean culture (seoye), Vietnamese (thu pap), and especially in Chinese culture (shufa), the country from which Japan imported the writing system around 400 AD.

 Tools for practicing shodo

-Other tools which are usually used are a paperweight (bunchin, 文鎮
+Other tools often used are a paperweight (bunchin, 文鎮

-), a cloth to absorb excess ink to be positioned under the sheet (shitajiki, 下敷き
+), a cloth that absorbs excess ink to be placed under the sheet (shitajiki, 下敷き

 ) and a brush holder (fudemaki, 筆撒き